 Student Assistant Analyst, Assessment & Planning

-Under the direct supervision of the Assistant Director, Planning & Analysis, within Residential Education, the Student Assistant Analyst will be responsible for assisting with statistical analysis, survey design, writing reports and presenting results as requested.
+Under the direct supervision of the Assistant Director, Planning & Analysis in Residential Living the Student Assistant Analyst will be responsible for assisting with statistical analysis, survey design, writing reports and presenting results as requested.
 Research projects will range from advising on the design of simple assessment tools to large and complex projects that will have a substantial impact on an organization or the campus.

 Other responsibilities may include collecting and coding data; identifying, cataloging, and referencing previously collected archival data; writing and interpreting reports and presenting technical information.
 Other duties may involve assisting with planning recommendations based on the assessment of research literature and reports; participating in and implementing departmental planning efforts; coordinating research-related requests received by the department from outside sources.

 Develop data collection strategies and coordinate departmental data collection procedures.
 (45%)

 - Assist with designing quantitative and qualitative instruments and processes appropriate for data collection tasks for the purpose of making administrative or policy decisions.

 - Assist with the development of program & project evaluations including the determination of data collection procedures (e.g. sample size and type) to correspond with allocated budgetary and time constraints.